Saga car insurance review – Over 50s car insurance

 It's possible for you to tailor your Saga car insurance policy to suit your personal circumstances.
 Below, we share the optional extras that can be added to your Saga car insurance policy.

-Protected No Claims Discount (NCD)
+No Claims Discount Protection

-Your No Claims Bonus is automatically protected if you have a Saga Select or Saga Plus policy as long as you have at least 4 years of No Claims.
+Your no claims bonus is automatically protected if you have a Saga Select or Saga Plus policy as long as you have at least 4 years of No Claims.
 If you have a Saga Select policy you can choose to purchase No Claims Discount Protection.
-Your No Claims Bonus will then be protected as long as you have no more than two no-fault claims in a 3-year period.
+Your no claims bonus will then be protected as long as you have no more than two no-fault claims in a 3-year period.

 Breakdown cover

 You can choose to add breakdown cover to your Saga car insurance policy for a discounted price.
 You can choose between a number of breakdown policies that offer varying levels of cover and the breakdown service is provided by RAC.
 It is worth comparing the price of standalone breakdown cover elsewhere though to ensure that you are getting the best price.
+For more information on standalone breakdown cover read our article 'What is breakdown cover and how does it work?

 Legal Protection

 Legal cover provides up to £100,000 towards the legal costs of recovering losses after a no-fault accident in the UK, as long as the legal team believes that your claim has a good chance of success.
 If you have a Saga Plus policy you will have legal protection included as standard but legal cover can be purchased as an optional extra with Saga Standard/Select.
+For more information read our complete guide to legal cover.

 Replacement car extension